talhaimran96/CV_Assignment_1/readme.md

 ## Abstract

 Prior to the widespread adoption of deep learning, Bag of Visual words was the top of the line/state of the art model for image classification tasks.
 The idea behind this technique is quite simple.
-Common keypoints/landmarks within similar images(images corresponding to iamges of same or similar classes), computing histograms for each sample within the dataset, thus giving you a feature map description of each image or a vocabulary.
+Images of a particular class should have discriminative keypoints/landmarks within images corresponding to same or similar classes, thus histograms for each sample within the dataset can be generated, giving a feature map representation(with frequency of occurrence of each feature with each of the images) of each image or a vocabulary.
 The keypoints/features are referred to as words while the histogram representations are referred to as vocabulary within the context of the algorithm.
-These histograms can then be used to train a classifier(SVM, Random forest etc.) to predict classification of new images.
+These histograms can then be used to train a classifier(SVM, Random forest etc.) to predict labels of new images.

 ## Introduction

-The dataset is first read into memory as grayscale iamges in the form of a list of 2D arrays along with the corresponding labels.
-This array of images is then used to compute a list of descriptors(in my program I use SIFT) using the opencv library.
-This list this then passed to the KMeans clustering algorithm which then computes K clusters from these descriptors.
-Followin this, for each of the samples the distance of each descriptor form the centeroid of each of the clusters is measured, this in turn is used to create a histograms for each of the sample.
+The dataset is first read into memory as grayscale images in the form of a list of 2D arrays along with the corresponding labels.
+This array of images is then used to compute a list of descriptors(in our program we use SIFT) using the opencv library.
+This list is then passed to the KMeans clustering algorithm which then computes K clusters from these descriptors.
+Following this, for each of the samples the distance of each descriptor from the centeroid of each of the clusters is measured, this in turn is used to create a histogram for each of the samples.
 These histograms( vocabulary) are used to train a classifier(in our case SVM and Random forest) which is then used to generate inference on the test samples.